celo-org/stackshift/README.md

 - Move the Trello Card for your tutorial from Todo to In progress
 - Follow the link in the Trello card to access the Google Doc where you’ll write your tutorial content
 - Once you have completed your tutorial, move your Trello Card from In progress to Review and please wait as we review your tutorial and address any comments from your reviewer.
+- Only one submission will be accepted per week.
+I.E submitting a task for week3 while still in week2 will not be accepted and the submitted task will be disallowed.
+- Unfinished tasks from the previous week can be carried over to the next week but must be completed before snapshot for the month.
+Any submission for month-one after snapshot of month-one will not be compensated except when explicitly stated by the Devrel team.

 ### How to Create a PR
 - Fork the https://github.com/celo-org/stackshift.
-- Create a branch name with syntax - stackshift/<tutorial-title>
+- Create a branch name with syntax - stackshift/task-title
 - Create a PR from your branch to main branch.
 Make sure to add ?template=celo-sage-template at the end of the PR URL to get the template for the PR.

 ### Best Practices